 With many thanks to John Brogden for the loan of timetables,

-A L Baker and A Delaine-Smith found in the libraries of Lincolnshire.
+A L Baker, P Moore, D Kaye and A Delaine-Smith found in the libraries of Lincolnshire.